Promoting child safety at home

-Your adult-friendly home has lots of potential hazards for a child.
+Your adult-friendly home has many potential hazards for a child.
 But you can keep your child safe by finding out what the risks are, and then preventing or removing them.

 But even when you think you’ve removed all the home safety hazards, the reality is that children can still have tumbles and falls.
-That’s why supervision is one of the keys to home safety for kids.
+That’s why supervision is one of the keys to child safety at home.

 Also, as your child grows and learns to climb and open things, you need to be alert for new hazards.
 You’ll probably need to change the environment to make sure your home is still a safe and creative place to play and explore.